Bolych/Bolych/README.md

 Hi, I am learning front end development.
-These projects are just testing
+These projects are for educative purposes